 Enjoy a romantic weekend in Paris City of Love, taking in some of the city’s most seductive sights, decadent restaurants, and trendy cocktail bars.

-Romantic Trip to Paris: Where to Stay?
+Romantic Getaway to Paris: Where to Stay?

-If you plan a romantic getaway to Paris for two, you probably don’t want to sleep in any hotel.
+For your romantic trip to Paris for two, you probably don’t want to sleep in any hotel.
 Here’s a selection of romantic hotels in Paris to finish your days in style.
-Remember that the right hotel in Paris can be as memorable as the city itself ; -)
+Remember that the right hotel in Paris can be as memorable as the city itself!

 Hotel & Spa La Belle Juliette: This beautiful, themed hotel in the neighborhood of Saint-Germain is dedicated to Juliette Récamier, a French socialité with a popular salon in the 19th century.
 The hotel’s different floors represent different epochs of her life, with different decoration styles.
 We love the hotel’s Japanese garden and its great spa.